aalemayhu/jamstack-oslo/README.md

 #### Topics for 2019

-Below is list of the dates for today.
+Below is list of the dates for this year.
 Event pages with `👀` means no-one has started looking or suggested a speaker / topic yet. `🔜` means we are planning to establish dialog or have invited someone.
 Don't feel discouraged if a date is marked `🔜` and you want to present then.
 Until a event link is added below